huzaifah-cyber/Enterprise-Windows-Active-Directory/README.md

 ---

-### Step 6: Group Policy — Targeted User & Computer Configuration
+### Step 6: Group Policy: Targeted User & Computer Configuration

 To separate policies that target users from those that target machines, dedicated OUs were created for each.

 #### OU Structure for Targeted GPOs

-Two OUs — `_USERS` and `_COMPUTERS` — were created in Group Policy Management for `mydomain.com`, housing policies scoped to their respective object types.
+Two OUs: `_USERS` and `_COMPUTERS` were created in Group Policy Management for `mydomain.com`, housing policies scoped to their respective object types.
 Control Panel and PC settings access was enabled as part of this structure.

 <img src="assets/21.png" width="900">